UltraOS/UltraProtocol/README.md

 - `header` - standard attribute header
 - `physical_base` - physical address of the kernel base, page aligned
-- `virtual_base` - virtual address of the kernel basem, page aligned
+- `virtual_base` - virtual address of the kernel base, page aligned
 - `range_length` - number of bytes taken by the kernel, page aligned
 - `partition_type` - one of the following values:
 ```c